SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/reservations.md

 ## Cancellations

-Cancellation of a reservation must be done with a minimum of 72 hours notice as well.
-If you do not receive a confirmation that your cancellation was received and it is less than 72 hours until your start time you *must* contact NERSC operations via 1-800-666-3772 (or 1-510-486-8600) menu option 1 to confirm.
+Cancellation of a reservation must be done with a minimum of 4 days notice.
+If you do not receive a confirmation that your cancellation was received and it is less than 4 days until your start time you *must* contact NERSC operations via 1-800-666-3772 (or 1-510-486-8600) menu option 1 to confirm.